Unsustainable Packaging: A Wasteful Epidemic

 The most potent solution starts with producers and packagers – fundamentally rethinking packaging design to eliminate waste and disposability.
 This requires:

 Some packaged goods companies have started experimenting with slimmer, concentrated products that use less disposable material.
-Beer companies have pioneered the repurposing of spent grain as eco-friendly six-pack rings.
-However, more legislative nudges like packaging taxes and green design mandates are needed.
+Beer companies have pioneered the repurposing of spent grain as eco-friendly alternatives to traditional six-pack rings.
+However, additional legislative nudges, such as packaging taxes and green design mandates, are needed.

 Shaping a Packaging-Conscious Culture